We know the question on your mind — when’s it going to get cold again?

 Precipitation

-Expect average precipitation.
-KC is predicted to have average snow and rainfall amounts this winter — so maybe click save for later in the Amazon cart for the professional snowblower you’ve been eyeing.
+Expect the unexpected.
+KC is also predicted to have equal chances of above + below average snow and rainfall amounts this winter — so maybe click save for later in the Amazon cart for the professional snowblower you’ve been eyeing.

 Drought

-Drought conditions are expected to persist throughout this season.
+Drought conditions are expected to improve and lift this season.

 December’s Deal

 Typically in KC, December’s temperatures fluctuate between an average high of 41.7° and an average low of 25.5°.
-It is the month with the most snowfall, with 2.5 total days and 4.41 inches of accumulated snow.
-Heads up — with an average of nine and a half hours of daylight, December also has the shortest days of the year.
+It is the month with the most snowfall, with 4.41 inches of accumulated snow.
+Heads up — with an average of nine and a half hours of daylight, December is also our darkest month of the year.

 Jump into January

-January, like December, is a wintry month in KC, with an average high temperature of 39.6°F and an average low-temperature of 22.5°F. As you can probably imagine, this makes January the coldest month.
-This is also the month with the least rainfall, accounting for only 4.8 days.
+January, like December, is a wintry month here, with an average high temperature of 39.6°F and an average low-temperature of 22.5°F. As you can probably imagine, this makes January the coldest month (and the best to break out those woolen mittens).

 February’s Forecast

-This is the last full month of winter, but it is a frosty one, with an average high-temperature of 44.6°F and an average low of 26.2°F. The average sunshine duration in February is 6.2 hours, with an average day length of 10 hours and 46 minutes.
+This is the last full month of winter, but it is a frosty one, with an average high-temperature of 44.6°F and an average low of 26.2°F. The average sunshine duration in February is 6.2 hours, but the dark doesn’t stop us from celebrating outside.